SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/001-system-overview-criteria.md

 ## Fit to programme

-This task has been identified by the working group predominantly focusing on WP 1.1.
+This task has been identified by the working groups as part of the agenda behind [WP 1.3](/about/workinggroups).

 <!-- I need some pictures and links -->